yairnadler/ElbitHomeAssignment/Readme.md

 - Get number of all flights or number of inbound/outbound flights seperately.
 - Get number flights by country's name.
 - Fetch the most popular destination.
-- Check if there is a possibilty fo a quick getaway.
+- Check if there is a possibilty for a quick getaway.

 ## Installation